nadafalou/CSC413/README.md

 ### Ethical Considerations

 COVID-19 has affected our world quite greatly.
-Citizens across the world have suffered great losses which can be quite easily be explained by misinformation or by ignorance itself.
-By classifying fake news from real news, people can then use this to make more correctly informed decisions.
+As mentioned before, fake news is harmful as it can mislead the general public into making decisions that benefit groups, such as pharmaceutical companies, political parties, etc. By classifying fake news from real news, people can then use this to make more correctly informed decisions.

-##### Unethical

-Fake news detection is informational, however, it’s crucial to observe that the model is only as objective as the data we train on.
-In essence, it can be highly likely that the data we train on will be biased in some way, shape or form.
-Fortunately, there are articles that have been proven by a great number of credible sources and have been fact checked by science as well, but there are also other articles that cannot be proven using science.
-These articles can be manipulated to force a population of the world to believe a myth may be true about COVID-19, and that facts may be false (i.e. telling the population that masks trap the virus in your face making it easier to contract COVID-19).
-Hence, it is crucial to understand that this model can be used to manipulate a fraction of the world, if not then perhaps even the whole world.

-##### Ethical

-With an unethical purpose, there will always be an ethical purpose.
-We can use this model and train on data specificly known to be scientifically true and scientifically false by organizations that come to unanimous decisons.
-Since science is a more objective topic than it is subjective, this will reduce the bias in our data which can help us believe that our model is more robust.
-A more robust model will then help the world be informed about COVID-19 and spread awareness in a confident manner.
-This will create a chain that hopefully will help us tackle COVID-19 in multiple angles.
+Fake news detection is informational, however it is crucial to observe that the model is only as objective as the data we train it on.
+If the data we train it on is biased towards a certain ideology or opinion, then determining what is real or fake is subjective, which again can manipulate or misinform others.
+We can try to be objective by labelling the datasets according to credible scientific sources, but even those sometimes conflict, especially when it comes to new theories and experiments.
+In terms of COVID-19, this can materialize in things that groups of medical experts themselves disagree on, leading to whoever manually labeled the data to take one opinion over the other and causing the data to be biased.

 ### Authors

+This project is brought to you by Joshua Fratarcangeli, Nada El-Falou, Raghav Sharma and Yash Dave.
+Overall, we "pair programmed" and worked synchronously on calls, switching around tasks and helping each other constantly.
+However, the general task split was as follows:
+- Joshua: data loading and exploration, model write-up
+- Nada: data pre-processing and exploration, write-up
+- Raghav: transfromer model design and implementation
+- Yash: model training, write-up